zuozhenggh/learning-library/developer-library/integration-soa-workshop/4-rest-api-the-composite.md

 In SOA 12c, SOA composites can use end-to-end JSON.
 This means that the REST service can receive the REST request and route it to the BPEL engine without translating it to XML.
 The BPEL component can use the JavaScript action, and also use JavaScript in conditional and iterative constructs, to work on JSON objects directly.
 The REST reference can receive the REST message from the BPEL engine and route it to an external REST endpoint without translation.

+Estimated lab time: 1 hour

 ## **STEP 1**:   REST-enabled the Service Bus proxy end-point

 In the Components swimlane, right-click the left wired connection of validatePaymentProcess, and select Expose as REST.

 ### Video Preview

-Watch on how to REST-enabled SOA composite, start at 3:25
+Watch this video on how to REST-enabled SOA composite, start at 3:25

 [](youtube:50i0b8ry-z8)